Roofstock has completed over $2 billion in single-family

-Real Estate Investment Trusts (or REITs) need to buy and manage hundreds of not thousands of properties.
+Real Estate Investment Trusts (or REITs) need to buy and manage hundreds, if not thousands of properties.
 Some of the biggest REITs have valuations measured in the tens of billions of dollars.

-In addition to buying, rehabbing and renting properties, REITs often need to sell properties.
-Reasons can range from the need for fund liquidity, required selling after a certain holding period or even the inability to “reach scale” in a particular market.
+In addition to buying, rehabbing, and renting properties, REITs often need to sell properties.
+Reasons can range from the need for fund liquidity, required selling after a specified holding period, or even the inability to “reach scale” in a particular market.

 Selling properties is usually time-consuming and costly, even for large REITs.
-That in addition to selling their homes mostly to investors makes it even more challenging for them to sell properties when needed.
+That in addition to selling their single-family homes mostly to real estate investors makes it even more challenging for them to sell properties when needed.

-Roofstock works directly with larger holding companies to certify, document and competitively price these properties removing much of the overhead for the funds.
+Roofstock works directly with larger holding companies to certify, document, and competitively price these properties removing much of the overhead for the funds.
 They also charge a much smaller fee than would typically be charged by realtors.
-Because Roofstock can sell a property quickly and for less, properties can be listed for less and those savings are passed on to the investor.

 Buying a property on the other side of the country without stepping inside takes a lot of trust.
-Roofstock apparently does not take your trust lightly.
+And Roofstock doesn’t take that lightly.

 - A property inspection conducted by an experienced national inspection firm

-- Property valuation and rental market analysis to ensure properties are priced fairly
+- Property valuation and rental market analysis to ensure reasonably priced properties

 - An estimate of the cost of major and minor repairs along with a bid from a local vendor to complete the work at the quoted price